 The FCC is also behind the Obama Administration's National Broadband Plan, which represents a paradigm shift for the agency.
 Rather than simply being the regulatory hand that guides and polices any technology that happens to transmit, the Broadband Plan makes the FCC a unique and innovative force that will shape the future of the Internet.
 The nuance may seem subtle, but for an agency that is often criticized for being behind the times, this new role is significant in that it arguably makes the FCC an industry partner as it works toward the Congressional goal of connecting the estimated 100 million Americans that today do not have access to broadband.
 The plan envisions a vastly expanded wireless infrastructure in the US, and an overhauled regulatory climate that accommodates the innovation that will be required to improve the country's standing as a connected nation.
 Wireless industry leaders are no doubt in touch with the Broadband Plan, as it prominently features wireless as the means to achieve the plan's goals.
 Anyone in IT should have a working knowledge of the Broadband Plan as well, as we will all be affect as both users and administrators.

 As the technologies outlined in the Broadband Plan become more pervasive, questions will (rightfully) emerge about the health implications of being constantly bathed in the output of countless transmitters.
 The FCC has that covered as well: its Office of Engineering and Technology (OET) has detailed information regarding Radio Frequency (RF) safety for all types of wireless equipment.
 You can find all you ever wanted to know about specific absorption rates by the human body for different frequencies and output power, and see why wireless equipment makers can promise that their gear is safe in accordance with FCC regulations.
-Given the explosive growth that wireless industries will continue to experience into the foreseeable future, there's no time like the present to get to know who's making the rules.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Given the explosive growth that wireless industries will continue to experience into the foreseeable future, there's no time like the present to get to know who's making the rules.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio